 An officer in the U.S. Naval Reserves and a former five-term House member, Kirk is one of Congress' top recipients of donations from "pro-Israel" advocacy groups, leading one critic to call him "AIPAC's Million Dollar Baby."

-In November 2013, Kirk led a bipartisan group U.S. senators in opposition to the Obama administration's efforts to cut a deal with Iran over its nuclear program.
-Shortly before Iran and the P5+1 negotiating powers reached an interim agreement that saw Iran cap its enrichment at 3.5 percent and submit to intrusive inspections in exchange for partial sanctions relief, Kirk told reporters that he was working closely with the American Israel Public Affairs Committee to push new sanctions through the Senate.
+In November 2013, shortly before Iran and the P5+1 negotiating powers reached an interim agreement that saw Iran cap its enrichment at 3.5 percent and submit to intrusive inspections in exchange for partial sanctions relief, Kirk told reporters that he was working closely with the American Israel Public Affairs Committee to push new sanctions through the Senate.
 Kirk also launched unusually personal attacks against the Obama administration diplomats charged with shepherding the deal, deriding them as political appointees who "desperately want[ed] a New York Times article saying how great they are."
-Comparing himself to the famous Copernican scientist who was persecuted by the Catholic Church for his beliefs, Kirk concluded, "Now I know exactly what Galileo felt like when he was dragged before the papal court."
+Comparing himself to the famous Copernican scientist who was persecuted by the medieval Catholic Church for his beliefs, Kirk concluded, "Now I know exactly what Galileo felt like when he was dragged before the papal court."

 Kirk argued that more sanctions were necessary to get Iran to agree to a deal, even as talks were already underway between U.S. and Iranian negotiators—an approach that critics warned could sink any prospects for a deal.
 Invoking a common neoconservative analogy likening the U.S. standoff with Iran to the run-up to World War II, Kirk at one point complained to reporters that "This administration, like Neville Chamberlain, is yielding a large and bloody conflict in the Middle East involving Iranian nuclear weapons that will now be part of our children's future.
 And the best way to prevent that from happening is to continue sanctions."